 September 28, The 13th MEU completed its return to the BHR ESG, after conducting combat operations in Iraq for nearly four months.

-October 7, After nearly four months of operations in the Persian Gulf, the Bonhomme Richard Expeditionary Strike Group entered the 7th Fleet Area of Responsibility (AoR).
+October 7, After nearly four months of operations in the Arabian Gulf, the Bonhomme Richard Expeditionary Strike Group entered the 7th Fleet Area of Responsibility (AoR).

-October 21, The amphibious assault ship departed Fremantle, Australia, after a five-day port visit.
+October 21, The amphibious assault ship departed Fremantle, Australia, after a five-day visit to Perth.

 November 9, LHD 6 pulled into Naval Station Pearl Harbor for a brief port call.

 November 19, USS Bonhomme Richard returned to homeport after more than seven-month underway period in the western Pacific and Arabian Gulf.

 January 18, 2008 The Bonhomme Richard returned to San Diego after conducting a post-deployment ammunition offload off the coast of southern California Jan.
 14-17.

 June 27, LHD 6 arrived in Pearl Harbor to participate in Rim of the Pacific (RIMPAC) 2008 exercise, scheduled to take place in the Hawaiian operating area from June 29 through July 31.